-(a) Market trading volume(b) Discount rate
+(1) Market trading volume(2) Discount rate

 Market trading volume-revenue of the brokerage business mainly comes from brokerage handling fee, which is closely related to the performance of the stock market.
-The company and subsidiaries comprehensively takes factors into account, such as Taiwan's economy and international economic development to predict market trading volume over the next five years.
+The company and subsidiaries comprehensively take factors into account, such as Taiwan's economy and international economic development to predict market trading volume over the next five years.